disizmj/node-farmer/README.md

  Soil   : List of remote hosts where input/instructions are executed

- Sow	: Runs input/instructions on remote host(s)
+ Sow	: Deploy input/instructions on remote host(s)

  Fruit	: Snapshot/archive of configuration files(seeds & soils) from a successful deployment, which can be reused in future